 The performance and installation

 The UNBORN 0X9 performance envisions orchestrating ultrasound frequencies made audible and visible to artificial uterus devices as an augmented interaction opening new cyborg perspectives.
-These devices will be designed to be worn closer to the body of the performers and « scanned » by means of portable ultrasound according to a creative score generated by them.
-This virtual dialogue opens communication channels.
 We learn to see and listen to the potential baby as the ultrasound data is sonified and visualized.
 The performative dimension and the composition suggests thus the possibility of creating an increased interaction.